arkency/posts/posts/2023-03-17-how-to-write-a-good-incident-postmortem.md

 ## Plot twist

 This is based on a true story.
-What's even more funny is the fact that the development process consisted of all the points mentioned in [Loosing Control](#loosing_control) paragraph.
+What's even more funny is the fact that the development process consisted of all the points mentioned in [Losing Control](#losing_control) paragraph.
 It lacked the most important one: ability to act quickly when the issue occurs.
 Mistakes will happen, especially if taking the risk is cheaper than preventing all the edge cases.

 But it's a topic for a different story.